How to integrate Azure DevOps with Power BI

 Create new User DSN for ZappySys API Driver

-Power BI uses a Service Account, when a solution is deployed to production environment, therefore for production environment you have to create and use a System DSN.
+When deployed to production, Power BI runs under a Service Account.
+Therefore, for the production environment, you must create and use a System DSN.

 4. When the Configuration window appears give your data source a name if you haven't done that already, then select "Azure DevOps" from the list of Popular Connectors.
 If "Azure DevOps" is not present in the list, then click "Search Online" and download it.
 Then set the path to the location where you downloaded it.
 Finally, click Continue >> to proceed with configuring the DSN: